degzcs/playground-brownie/Readme.md

 ## Networks

-The Dockerfile will add the `dev` network to connect to the docker-service called `ganache`.
+The Dockerfile will add the `test` network to connect to the docker-service called `ganache`.

 To connect to ganach UI from docker you will have to add this network: